steambsd/os/README.md

 <h1> SteamBSD installation on the internet </h1>
-<br>Install FreBSD with user "youruser" (group must be "wheel"!), reboot PC and then login as root:
+<br>Install FreBSD with user admin (group must be "wheel"!), reboot PC and then login as root:
 <br><code>su root</code>
 <br>Download from git:
 <br><code>pkg ins git</code>